 Do I need different capsule compositions or can I crop one image?

 You need different compositions.
-The aspect ratios across capsule sizes are different -- 460x215 is roughly 2:1, while 600x900 is 2:3 portrait.
+The aspect ratios across capsule sizes are different — the header capsule (920x430) is roughly 2:1, while the library capsule (600x900) is 2:3 portrait.
 A single image cropped to fit each size will look awkward at best and unreadable at worst.
-Plan at least two compositions: one for landscape capsules and one for the portrait library capsule.
-The Hero Graphic (3840x1240) needs its own ultra-wide composition as well.
+Plan at least two compositions: one for landscape capsules and one for the portrait slots — and note the vertical capsule (748x896, roughly 5:6) and library capsule (600x900, 2:3) are different enough ratios that one portrait image rarely covers both cleanly.
+The Library Hero (3840x1240) needs its own ultra-wide composition as well.

 What resolution should my screenshots be?